 Capital to shareholders

-Instead of directly investing in Gilead Sciences and being exposed to excessive company-specific risks, you can invest in the company through the Vanguard Growth ETF (VUG).
-Gilead Sciences accounts for about 1.6% of VUG’s total holdings.
+Instead of directly investing in Biogen (BIIB) and being exposed to any company-specific risks, you can invest in the company through the iShares Nasdaq Biotechnology ETF (IBB).
+Biogen accounts for 7.8% of IBB’s total holdings.